High School Counseling

 College & Career Planning Programs - Parent/Guardian Programs, Naviance, College Open Houses and more.

-Senior Parent/Guardian College/Career Planning Program, Wednesday, Sept.
-20, 2023
+Senior Parent/Guardian College/Career Planning Program, Thursday, Sept.
+19, 2024

 at 5:00PM, HS Auditorium

-The High School Counselors and Mrs. Sicola presented a Sennior Parent Program for college and career planning.
+The High School Counselors and Mrs. Sicola presented a Senior Parent Program for college and career planning.
 Information about college and post-secondary planning was presented to guide you through the college application and post-secondary planning process.

 - Senior Presentation Program PowerPoint